David Starkey: Early years and education

 Starkey was born on 3 January 1945 in Kendal, Westmorland.
 He is the only child of Robert Starkey and Elsie Lyon, Quakers who had married 10 years previously in Bolton, at a Friends meeting house.
 His father, the son of a cotton spinner, was a foreman in a washing-machine factory, while his mother followed in her father's footsteps and became a cotton weaver and later a cleaner.
 They were both born in Oldham and moved to Kendal in the 1930s during the Great Depression.
 He was raised in an austere and frugal environment of near-poverty, with his parents often unemployed for long periods of time; an environment which, he later stated, taught him "the value of money".
 Starkey is equivocal about his mother, describing her as both "wonderful", in that she helped develop his ambition, and "monstrous", intellectually frustrated and living through her son.
 "She was a wonderful but also very frightening parent.
 Finally, she was a Pygmalion.
 She wanted a creature, she wanted something she had made."
 Her dominance contrasted sharply to his father, who was "poetic, reflective, rather solitary...as a father he was weak."
 Their relationship was "distant", but improved after his mother's death in 1977.

 Starkey was born with two club feet.
 One was fixed early, while the other had to be operated on several times.
 He also suffered from polio.
 He suffered a nervous breakdown at secondary school, aged 13, and was taken by his mother to a boarding house in Southport, where he spent several months recovering.
 Starkey blamed the episode on the unfamiliar experience of being in a "highly competitive environment".
 He ultimately excelled at Kendal Grammar School, winning debating prizes and appearing in school plays.

 Although he showed an early inclination towards science, he chose instead to study history.
-A scholarship enabled his entry into Fitzwilliam College, Cambridge, where he gained a first-class degree.
+A scholarship enabled his entry into Fitzwilliam College, Cambridge, where he gained a first-class degree, a PhD and a fellowship.

-Starkey was fascinated by King Henry VIII, and his thesis focused on the Tudor monarch's inner household.
-His doctoral supervisor was Professor Sir Geoffrey Elton, an expert on the Tudor period.
+Starkey was fascinated by King Henry VIII, and his doctoral thesis focused on the Tudor monarch's inner household.
+His supervisor was Professor Sir Geoffrey Elton, an expert on the Tudor period.
 Starkey claimed that with age his mentor became "tetchy" and "arrogant".
-In 1983, when Elton was awarded a knighthood, Starkey derided one of his essays, Cromwell Redivivus and Elton responded by writing an "absolutely shocking" review of a collection of essays Starkey had edited.
+In 1983, when Elton was awarded a knighthood, Starkey derided one of his essays, Cromwell Redivivus, and Elton responded by writing an "absolutely shocking" review of a collection of essays Starkey had edited.
 Starkey later expressed his remorse over the spat: "I regret that the thing happened at all."